-This summer, with the imminent arrival of my teenage sons’ out-of-town friends to our place in Connecticut, the thought of all those wet towels, clothes, and bathing suits on the floors prompted me into immediate action.
-“Provide them with as many hooks as possible,” I thought to myself, “like the Shakers, who hang everything from pegs, including chairs.”
-My designer brain started to whir away and before I knew it, I had envisioned Shaker pegs rails running around all four walls in every bedroom–bespoke, long lead time (summer would be over!), and without a doubt, too expensive.
+With summer on the horizon, and the imminent arrival of my teenage sons’ out-of-town friends to our place in Connecticut, the thought of all those wet towels, clothes, and bathing suits on the floors prompted me into action.
+“Provide them with as many hooks as possible,” I told myself, “like the Shakers, who hang everything from pegs including chairs.”
+My designer brain started to whir away and before I knew it, I had envisioned Shaker peg rails running around all four walls in every bedroom–bespoke, long lead time (summer would be over!), and without a doubt, too expensive.
 It was time for compromise.

-In my search for lengths of Shaker peg rails that would allow me to maximize the available space on my walls, I discovered I could order them in increments of 6 inches (recommended peg spacing) from Peg and Rail in Highland, Michigan.
-I proceeded to order 54 feet of Shaker peg rails in varying lengths for every bedroom as well as my back hall.
-The 10 rails arrived within a week of my order, resulting in clutter-free floors for the rest of the summer.
+In my search for lengths of Shaker peg rails that would allow me to maximize the available space on my walls, I discovered I could order them in increments of 6 inches (the recommended peg spacing) from Peg and Rail in Highland, Michigan.
+I proceeded to order 54 feet of Shaker peg rails in varying lengths for every bedroom as well as the back hall.
+The 10 rails arrived within a week of my order.
+And the results?
+Clutter-free floors for the summer.
 They may not have been custom made by a carpenter, but they’re utterly serviceable (and sanity saving).
-Go to Peg and Rail for more information.

 Above: A while back, we became obsessed with Ilse Crawford’s designs for High Road House, a 14-room hotel and members’ club near Heathrow Airport in London.
-See Steal This Look: Ilse Crawford Shaker-Inspired Bedroom).
+See Steal This Look: Ilse Crawford Shaker-Inspired Bedroom.

 Above: Another of our favorite inspirational spaces: London stylist Twig Hutchinson’s studio and summerhouse wrapped with a bespoke rail of Shaker pegs.
 Go to House Call: Summerhouse on Lorn Road to see the rest of Hutchinson’s studio.
-Photo via Light Locations.

-Above: Shaker pegs in the Shaker Village of Pleasant Hill in Kentucky; photo via Designtripper.
+Above: Shaker pegs in the Shaker Village of Pleasant Hill in Kentucky.
+Photograph courtesy of Design Tripper.

-Above: As a result of the 8-foot length of rail that I installed in the master bedroom, my husband and I became neater as well.
-While sweaty tennis clothes and damp bathing suits hang from the teens’ pegs, I displayed my favorite pieces of clothing, like this artist’s smock from MHL.
+Above: Thanks to the 8-foot length of rail that I installed in the master bedroom, my husband and I became neater as well.
+While sweaty tennis clothes and damp bathing suits hang from the teens’ pegs, I display my favorite pieces of clothing, such as this artist’s smock from Margaret Howell.
 See Artist Style: 7 Studio-Inspired Smocks for some of our other favorites.
 Photograph by Christine Chang Hanway.

-Above: I purchased my Shaker peg rails from Peg and Rail, who offer a shelf and various finish options.
-We went for the shelf option, which allows us to display art without having to commit to hanging it.
+Above: I purchased my Shaker peg rails from Peg and Rail, which offers a shelf and various finish options.
+We went for the shelf because it allows us to display art without having to commit to hanging it.
 Photograph by Christine Chang Hanway.

-The shelves on our rails freed up the way we think about displaying our artwork.
+The shelves on our rails freed up the way we think about displaying artwork.
 See The New Art Gallery: Paintings in the Kitchen for more ideas.
 Browse our Gallery of Rooms and Spaces for more Hooks & Hardware ideas.
 On Gardenista, have a look at 10 Easy Pieces: Sturdy Mudroom Hooks.